-Hello, I’m Benjamin Obler, Editor-in-Chief of Aspiring Writer Syndrome.
+Hello, I’m Benjamin Obler, the world’s first documented case of Aspiring Writer Syndrome.

 We all know that corporations are people, thanks to Citizens United.
 Since this legal decision in 2010, I’ve slowly been coming into compliance with the unwritten national edict that all persons brand themselves and begin to live their lives as a living advertisement for their brands.

 I found the task difficult.
 For years, I continued to host BenObler.com, in direct opposition to the new rules.
 Finally, I made a valiant effort and launched Aspiring Writer Syndrome in 2019.

 Little did I know when creating Aspiring Writer Syndrome that some writers are opposed to the term “aspiring writer.”
 During the process of making sure search engines know about this site, we noticed several articles out there advising writers to abjure the moniker “aspiring writer.”

 As the founder of this lucrative and controversial enterprise, I agree that there’s no need for anyone to think of themselves as undeserving of the title “writer” just because they haven’t published.
 A writer is one who writes, no question.
 If you write, you qualify.
 You can wear the badge.
 John Irving got that right in The World According to Garp, some 40 years ago.
 Additionally, it’s not true that published writers have any leg-up aesthetically, intellectually, or morally.
 They aren’t necessarily writers in any deeper sense.
 There are plenty of unpublished writers more skilled, more devoted, and more attuned to the literary arts than published writers.